 Properties of Orlon Acrylic Fabric

-The properties of fabrics made of Orlon depend on the type of fibre used as well as how the material is woven, knitted, or finished.
-The several types of Orlon provide for flexibility in application due to differences in their properties.
+The properties of fabrics made of orlon depend on the type of fibre used as well as how the material is woven, knitted, or finished.
+The several types of orlon provide flexibility in application due to differences in their properties.
 Therefore, fabric and garment performance should be evaluated in terms of these particular characteristics as well as general properties common to all Orlon acrylic fibres.

 Elasticity

-Like the other Acrylics, Orlon has a slight stretch.
+Like the other acrylics, Orlon has a slight stretch.
 The low stretchability makes it useful for knitted wear since it is not likely to stretch unduly.
-Most of the stretch that does exist is due to the mechanical crimp put into the fibre.
-The additional random-spiral crimp of some types of Orlon provides good extensibility without straining the fibre, thus providing freedom of movement without developing sag.
+Most of the stretch that exists is due to the mechanical crimp put into the fibre.
+The additional random-spiral crimp of some types of Orlon provides good extensibility without straining the fibre, thus allowing freedom of movement without developing sag.

 Resilience